Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Unfortunately, the truth is it’s easy to regain weight.
-People typically start gaining weight 12 to 18 months after their surgery.
+People typically start gaining weight about a year after their surgery.
 And it can happen for a variety of reasons.

 Advertisement